Personal circumstances FAQs

 If my application isn't accepted, does this mean I have no more goes at a module?

 Not necessarily.
-If you are on your very first ‘go’ at a module (first attempt, first sit), then if you fail you will normally be entitled to a resit even if your application is not accepted.
-If you do not pass the resit then you would normally be entitled to a retake.
+If you're on your very first ‘go’ at a module (first attempt, first sit), then if you fail you will normally be entitled to a resit even if your application is not accepted.
+If you don't pass the resit then you would normally be entitled to a retake.
 Please see the academic regulations for more information.

 Can I carry over marks for any individual elements of assessment from my first sit to my resit?